 … Read their minds

-Customers want you to anticipate their needs, not just for the sake of time and convenience, but also because they expect you have insights they might not have.
+Customers want you to anticipate their needs, not just for the sake of time and convenience but also because they expect you to have insights they might not have.
 You work with hundreds of similar customers.
-If you can leverage sales tech to see know what’s trending, what they’re finding success with, and how they’re gaining efficiencies with their orders over others, you have the potential to carry those lessons to other customers to greatly enhance each customer’s experience.
+If you can leverage sales tech to see what’s trending, what they’re finding success with, and how they’re gaining efficiencies with their orders over others, you have the potential to carry those lessons to other customers to greatly enhance each customer’s experience.